 We listen to and learn from the experts: our residents.

 We take great pride in learning from our residents.
 After a campus opens, all Erickson Living communities have a resident member on the Board of Directors and an elected Resident Council that works side by side with community leadership to ensure we’re not only meeting and exceeding the expectations of our residents and staff, but also that of our local community.

 Local Erickson Living by the Numbers.

-- Nearly $600,000 was raised for student scholarships in area counties in 2015.
+- More than $600,000 in student scholarships raised for area students in Virginia and Maryland.
 Every year, residents and staff at Erickson Living communities raise funds for higher education scholarships for student employees who meet a variety of criteria.